Skip to main content

 Questions?

-Please take a look at requirements for the literature major and minor and the creative writing major and minors on our website.
+Please check out our pages describing how you can design your path through the literature major and minor and the creative writing major and minors on our website.
 You can also contact the Director of Undergraduate Studies, Professor Jeffrey Masten, at j-masten@northwestern.edu with questions about the Literature Program.
-If you have questions specifically about our Creative Writing Program, please contact the Creative Writing Director of Undergraduate Studies, Professor Juan Martinez, at juan.martinez@northwestern.edu.
+If you have questions specifically about our Creative Writing Program, please contact the Creative Writing Director of Undergraduate Studies, Professor Daisy Hernández, at daisy.hernandez@northwestern.edu.